Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: CGM properties

 We show the time averaged values for the temperature and $X_\mathrm{cr}$ over $1.5\,\Gyr$ ($t=1-2.5\,\Gyr$) in Fig.~\ref{fig:T-Xcr-time-avg}.
 Both measures are volume weighted in a cylinder of radius $r=25\,\kpc$ and height $z=\pm 20\,\kpc$ around the centre of the galaxy.
 We define $\langle X_\mathrm{cr}\rangle_V = \langle P_\mathrm{cr}/P_\rmn{th}\rangle_V$ as the volume-weighted CR-to-thermal pressure ratio.
 As illustrated in Figs.~\ref{fig:Xcr-maps-1e11} and \ref{fig:Xcr-maps-1e12}, the simulations without CRs form a hotter CGM.
 The gas temperature increases with halo mass, which is a direct consequence of a virialisation process of the CGM driven by the expanding accretion shock.
 In all but the Milky Way models the difference between the non-CR and CR runs is more than a factor of two in the average temperature.
 In case of the two low-mass halos, the differences between the different CR physics does not alter the temperatures significantly.
 This is in line with the temporally strongly advective motions and the resulting outflows, where the injected CRs and the cooler gas are equally well transported throughout the inspected volume.
 For the two more massive halos CR diffusion plays a more important role, which is directly reflected in $\langle T\rangle$.
 The grey models with lower diffusivity have a weaker impact on the halo gas and lead to a higher gas temperature in comparison to the grey models with a larger diffusion coefficient and the spectral model.
 For $\langle X_\mathrm{cr}\rangle$ we first note that in all halos, the CR pressure dominates over the thermal pressure (in the considered volume) with a smallest value of $\langle X_\mathrm{cr}\rangle\sim5$.
 We observe an increasing value of $\langle X_\mathrm{cr}\rangle$ with increasing diffusivity for all halo masses, which is exactly reversed in comparison to the temperature, just as we expect if the halos (outside the fast outflow) are in approximate hydrostatic equilibrium.
 The lowest value of $\langle X_\mathrm{cr}\rangle$ is measured for models with $D=10^{28}\,\diffunit$.
 The corresponding runs without Alfv\'{e}n cooling leave more CR energy in the system, which increases $\langle X_\mathrm{cr}\rangle$.
-The highest values for $\langle X_\mathrm{cr}\rangle$ are found for the grey model with $D=4\times10^{28}\,\diffunit$ and the spectral CR model.
-The competition for the highest value $\langle X_\mathrm{cr}\rangle$ among the two latter models changes from the lowest to the highest halo mass.